2017 Atlanta Braves season

 The 2017 Atlanta Braves season was the Braves' 52nd season in Atlanta and 147th overall.
 This was the Braves' first season at SunTrust Park, after playing the previous 20 seasons at Turner Field.
 The Braves began the season on April 3 at Citi Field against the New York Mets and finished the season on October 1 against the Miami Marlins at Marlins Park.
+The Braves improve on their 68–93 record from 2016.
 On September 22, 2017, the Braves were eliminated from postseason play.
-They finished the season 72–90 to finish in third place in the National League East Division, 25 games behind the Washington Nationals.
+They finished the season 72–90 to finish in third place in the National League East, 25 games behind the Washington Nationals.
 They failed to make the playoffs for the fourth consecutive season.

+This was the last time the Braves missed the playoffs and finished with a losing record until the 2025 season.

 Offseason

 October

 The Braves made a number of changes during the offseason, starting with releasing Roger McDowell, who served as pitching coach for 11 seasons, on October 7, 2016.
 Four days later, Brian Snitker, who took over as interim manager for Fredi Gonzalez on May 17, 2016 and the team finished the season with a 59–65 record, including winning 20 of its last 30 games, was named as the new manager of the Atlanta Braves.